Lagrangian filtering for wave-mean flow decomposition: Formulation of on-the-fly method

 \subsection{Definition of full Lagrangian means}

 We now approximate the average over an infinitely long interval in \eqref{phibardef}-\eqref{fbardef} by one over a finite interval $[t^*-T,t^*+T]$, which is centred on the time $t^*$ at which the average is defined.
-This need not be the case, but it is the natural choice for even weight functions $G$, which correspond to even frequency response functions $\hat{G}$ (see \eqref{FTF}), such as those representing low pass filters.
+This need not be the case, but it is the natural choice for even weight functions $G$, which correspond to real frequency response functions $\hat{G}$ (see \eqref{FTF}).

 The mean flow map is now defined by (c.f. \eqref{phibardef})

 where $G(t^*-s)$ satisfies the normalisation \eqref{normalisation} over the interval $[t^*-T,t^*+T]$.

 We introduce some notation defining rearrangements of the mean scalar $\barL{f}$ that depend on different spatial coordinates: